 Hens Don’t Need a Rooster to Produce Eggs

 If you’re a newbie to the chicken world, you may not know that hens don’t need roosters to produce eggs.
-This is because they produce infertile eggs about once a day.
-The main benefit of adding a rooster to your flock is to get fertilized eggs that will hatch into chicks about three weeks after they’re laid.
+In the absence of a rooster, hens produce infertile eggs instead.
+The main benefit of adding a rooster to your flock is to get fertilized eggs that will hatch into chicks about three weeks after they’re incubated.

 Roosters and Hens Start Mating When They’re Young

 Hens reach sexual maturity at around 5 months of age.
 As soon as a hen can lay eggs, she’s ready to mate with a rooster.
-Once a hen has mated, it will take about 10 days for her to lay fertilized eggs and another 21 days after that for the eggs to hatch into healthy chicks.
+However, the trigger to lay eggs requires more than just physical maturity in hens; they need to be exposed to sufficient amounts of sunlight to start a reproductive cycle.